Baloba68/basiccalculator/README.md

-# basiccalculator
+The program asks the user to input two numbers and a mathematical operation (addition, subtraction, multiplication, or division).Then it Performs the operation based on the user's input and print the result.
-a simple Python The program asks the user to input two numbers and a mathematical operation (addition, subtraction, multiplication, or division).
+Example: If a user inputs 10, 5, and +, your program should display 10 + 5 = 15.